aws/aws-eks-best-practices/content/security/docs/pods.md

 !!!
 Attention

-    As of Kubernetes versions _1.22_ and _1.23_, the Pod Security Admission feature is _alpha_ and _beta_ status, respectively.
-At least until GA, the current admission controller can be used via a validating webhook, configured from [these instructions](https://github.com/kubernetes/pod-security-admission/tree/master/webhook).
+    Pod Security Admissions graduated to stable in Kubernetes v1.25.
+If you wanted to use the Pod Security Admission feature prior to it being enabled by default, you needed to install the dynamic admission controller (mutating webhook).
+The instructions for installing and configuring the webhook can be found [here](https://github.com/kubernetes/pod-security-admission/tree/master/webhook).

 ### Choosing between policy-as-code and Pod Security Standards